Green Tomato Chutney (Or, What to Do With a Bumper Crop)

 - Place the sliced tomatoes, onions, shallots, and garlic in a large pot or pan.
 I used a large enamel pan.

-- If you do not have time to leave the pot overnight: Add only 15g of salt.
+- If you do not have time to leave the pot overnight: Add only 15 grams of salt.
 Set aside.

-- In a clean pan, add the vinegar and turn heat to low.
+- In a clean pan, add the vinegar and turn the heat to low.

 - Add the sugar to the vinegar and turn the heat up slightly, stirring occasionally until the sugar has dissolved.
 Bring the liquid to a boil.

 - Add the sultanas and turn the heat down.
-Stir well and then return to the boil.
+Stir well and then return to a boil.

 - Add the tomato mixture to the pan.
 (Before adding to the pan, it may be necessary to drain the mixture again.)
 Stir well, add pepper, and cook on a low boil for 1 to 2 hours.
 (Judging when the chutney is finished will take experience.
 I found that the mixture had thickened and reduced after about two hours of cooking.)